aimeerivers/aimeerivers.github.io/_posts/2025-07-20-xray-jira-cucumber-better-than-you-think.md

 Sometimes the most powerful architectural decisions are the ones that feel a bit uncomfortable at first.
 Moving scenarios into Jira was one of those decisions for me, and it's transformed how my teams approach testing.

-Have you tried integrating Xray with your Cucumber tests?
+Have you tried integrating Xray with your Cucumber scenarios?
 I'd love to hear about your experiences, especially if you've found other creative ways to make automated testing more accessible to your whole team.

 ---